-Mount Marty University does not charge a fee for parking permits.
-All individuals who operate or maintain a motor vehicle on campus have the responsibility to register their vehicles, understand the parking regulations and abide by the regulations.
-All motorized vehicles driven by students must be registered in the Student Affairs Office within five (5) school days after classes begin.
-The Student Affairs Office must be notified of vehicle changes during the school year.
-To register your vehicle with the Student Affairs Office, please provide license number, make, model and color of the vehicle.
-Upon registration you will receive a free parking decal.
-For security and safety reasons, the decal must be placed on the back windshield in the lower right hand corner of each registered vehicle.
+All individuals who operate or maintain a motor vehicle on campus have the responsibility to register their vehicles, display a valid parking permit, and understand abide by the parking regulations.
+All motorized vehicles driven by students must be registered with Campus Safety and a valid parking permit must be displayed within five (5) business days after classes begin.
+To register your vehicle with Campus Safety, please provide license number, make, model and color of the vehicle.
+Upon registration you will receive a parking permit valid during the full duration of time at MMU.
+Failure to display a permit properly may result in a permit fine, applicable parking fine and a possible tow from campus lots at the student's expense.
+Lost permits must be replaced with Campus Safety at a replacement fee of \$50.